 How to Handle Older, Unsold Art, and Excess Artworks Inventory?

-The question of what to do with unsold art is a tough one.
+It is without question that figuring out what to do with unsold art is difficult.
 Marketing and selling art are difficult challenges, even for those who do such work professionally.
 Those artists who seriously work in the business of art often find they face significant challenges in consistently getting their work to market.
 That being the case, it's no wonder that unsold artwork inventory is a persistent problem.

 Making More Than You Can Sell Is the Norm